ahmetmat/startexchange/startex/projects/startex-contracts/README.md

 > Please note, above is just a suggested convention tailored for the base configuration and structure of this template.
 The default code supplied by the template in `config.py` and `index.ts` (if using ts clients) files are tailored for the suggested convention.
 You are free to modify the structure and naming conventions as you see fit.

+### Startup tokenization contract

+The `smart_contracts/startup_tokenization` folder contains a Router-based PyTeal application that backs the founder tokenization workflow.
+It stores per-startup metadata in boxes, validates registry/tokenization fees, links ASA identifiers, and tracks liquidity/pricing controls.

+To work with it locally:

+1. Build the contract artifacts: `algokit project run build -- startup_tokenization`
+2. Deploy to your chosen network: `algokit project deploy localnet -- startup_tokenization`
+3. Link generated TypeScript clients from the frontend with `npm run generate:app-clients`
+4. Surface the deployed app id to the frontend via `VITE_STARTUP_APP_ID`

+The frontend form will then orchestrate fee payments + method calls using AlgoKit utilities, letting founders register and tokenize straight from their connected wallet.

 ### Generate '.env' files

 By default the template instance does not contain any env files.
 Using [`algokit project deploy`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/project/deploy.md) against `localnet` | `testnet` | `mainnet` will use default values for `algod` and `indexer` unless overwritten via `.env` or `.env.{target_network}`.